Arista Transforms Media Connectivity

 - Quality of Service

-- Sophisticated network telemetry to understand network behavior and traffic flows
+- Advanced network telemetry and monitoring tools to understand end-to-end network behavior and traffic flows

 Arista Tackles Streaming Content Demands